-A Bengal Tiger portrait of its face.
+A Bengal Tiger portrait of its face and eyes.
 An up-close and personal photograph of one of the most magnificent wild cats in the world.
-It is photographed through the bushes and blurry leaves.
-Every detail of the front of the face is noticeable.
-As a result, you can see the amber eyes, every hair on its face, and its rosy pink nose.
-The Tiger’s eyes are fixed on the wildlife photographer.
+I photographed it through the bushes and blurry leaves.
+Every detail of the front of the face and eyes is noticeable.
+As a result, you can see the amber eyes of the tiger, every hair on its face, and its rosy pink nose.
+In this portrait of the Bengal tiger, he has his eyes locked on the wildlife photographer.
+Explore more images of tigers.

 Solitary Tigers